Fishing industry in China: Distant fisheries

-According to a report published in the journal Science Advances in June 2018, Chinese long-distance fishing is only economically viable with state subsidies.
+The China National Fishery Corporation (CNFC) is the major operator in distant fisheries.
+According to a 2018 report, Chinese long-distance fishing was economically viable only with state subsidies.

-As of 2020 China had the world's largest distant waters fishing fleet with nearly 17,000 vessels, mostly registered in China but with approximately 1,000 registered under flags of convenience.
 China is ranked poorly in compliance with international distant waters fishing regulations both as a flag state and a port state.
 Vessels may remain at sea for years at a time with the help of fuel tankers and supply vessels.
 The crews on these vessels often suffer human rights violations.